derekc22/derekc22/README.md

 A simulation environment for the Universal Robots UR3e robotic arm with integrated Robotiq 2F85 gripper built using Gymnasium and MuJoCo.
 - UR3e with integrated 2F85 gripper
 - Compatible with Gymnasium's RL interface for training with PPO and DQN (WIP)
-- Joint force/torque sensors and touch sensors on gripper pads
+- Full utility suite for rich observation-space data collection and control

 ## Skills